 How do I avoid paying high interest charges on my business credit card?

-Pay your balance in full each month to avoid interest charges.
-If you can’t pay the full amount, make more than the minimum payment to reduce interest over time.
-Consider a card with a 0% introductory APR if you need to carry a balance.
+Pay your balance in full every month to avoid interest charges.
+If you cannot pay in full, at least pay more than the minimum payment to reduce the interest over time.
+Consider a card with a 0% intro APR if you anticipate needing to carry a balance.

 Can I use a business credit card to improve my company’s cash flow?

 Yes, a business credit card can provide flexible financing for purchases and expenses while giving you up to 60 days to pay, depending on the issuer.
-This can help manage cash flow during slow periods.
+This can help manage cash flow during periods of slow activity.

-How do I determine the right credit limit for my business?
+How do I determine the correct credit limit for my business?

 Assess your monthly expenses, financial goals, and ability to repay.
 A higher credit limit can provide more flexibility, but it’s important to avoid overextending your business’s finances.